wolfnet/wordpressplugin/ReadMe.txt

 == Changelog ==

 = 1.10.2 =
-* New, simpler speed scale for Featured Listings in lieu of the 1-99 scale.
+* New, simpler speed scale for Featured Listings scroller in lieu of the 1-99 scale.
+* New speed default for Featured Listings scroller.
 * Modern theme font family fix.

 = 1.10.1 =